Medicare Advantage Open Enrollment Period (MA OEP)

 Rather than linking to prices abroad for a slice of U.S. consumers, HHS could pursue a broader strategy that adapts core elements of the international approach to drug pricing.
 Other developed countries aggregate purchasing power to gain leverage with drug companies, systematically assess the value of individual drugs to inform their purchasing decisions, and enter into a negotiation process with manufacturers that they can stand behind.
 Adapting these elements to the U.S. would take bold action, but if we did so we could create our own system — one that could achieve the lower drug costs that other countries are able to provide for their residents.

 Scope of Appointment Documentation

-What is the Purpose of a Scope of Appointment?
+What is the Purpose of a Scope of Appointment form?

 The scope of appointment is a CMS requirement used to document an in person appointment witch a beneficiary to ensure that no other types of products are discussed outside of what the beneficiary originally requested.

-Below is some information regarding Scope of Appointments ("SOAs") to help keep you compliant during this AEP season.
+Below is some information regarding the rules and requirements regarding Scope of Appointments ("SOAs").

 Also, sales presentations are required to be by appointment only and should not be made by marketing through unsolicited direct contact.

 Steps to completing a Medicare Scope of Appointment Form (SOA):